-The various men’s sunglasses styles make them more than just a practical accessory, as a cool pair of sunglasses adds the finishing touches to whatever outfit you’re wearing.
+The variety of men’s sunglasses styles make them more than just a practical accessory, a cool pair of sunglasses adds the finishing touches to whatever outfit you’re wearing.
 But the wrong pair worn on the wrong occasion can also seriously detract from your look—think of the unfortunate gent with the cycling glasses and the suit…

 Here we’ll take a look at five classic and reliable men’s sunglasses styles which will suit most occasions and outfits.
 We’ll also explore the face shape that each pair will suit best, and the best places to find both premium and budget-friendly pairs.